mbzuai-oryx/BiMediX/README.md

 BiMediX is released under the CC-BY-NC-SA 4.0 License.
 For more details, please refer to the [LICENSE](https://github.com/mbzuai-oryx/BiMediX/blob/main/LICENSE.txt) file included in this repository.

+**This release, intended for research, is not ready for clinical or commercial use.** Users are urged to employ BiMediX responsibly, especially when applying its outputs in real-world medical scenarios.
+It is imperative to verify the model's advice with qualified healthcare professionals and not to rely on AI for medical diagnoses or treatment decisions.
+Despite the overall advancements BiMediX brings to the field of medical NLP, it shares common challenges with other language models, including hallucinations, toxicity, and stereotypes.
+BiMediX's medical diagnoses and recommendations are not infallible.

 If you use BiMediX in your research, please cite our work as follows:

 ```bibtex